 One of the expectations that we set for the kids is that they manage their own luggage.
 We do this because we want them to be responsible travelers.
 We're all in this together, so everyone needs to pull his or her weight - literally.
 Of course, this isn't possible with younger kids and babies, but as they get older it's a tremendous help.
 When we're in a new or foreign place, we don't want to be hassling with the kids' luggage while we're trying to navigate the metro or read street signs.
 We make sure that the luggage works well for them too, which means lots of pockets for their stuff, and smooth-rolling wheels.

-Is it Durable?
+Is it durable?

 The best way we've found to vet this out is to read reviews on places like Amazon, but also the travel forums.
 Many places like FlyerTalk have very active forums where travelers ask about the best types of luggage.
-They’re a great resource.
+If you're looking for an on-the-ground report on the best carry on bag, Flyertalk is a great resource.

 Honestly, this could go both ways.
 I travel with a Red Oxx bag that is soft with no wheels and no frame.
 I love it because it's able to squish into small bins even if I've over-packed a little bit.
 I can pack a week's worth of clothes in it and be fine.
 It also looks deceptively small and keeps eagle-eyed gate agents from trying to gate-check it on full flights.
-It's actually the same as any other - 22″ x 14″.
+It's actually the same as any other - 22" x 14".